mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ```nginx
 add_header CDN-Name Quantil;
 ```
-We also created a proprietary directive [`origin_header_modify`](</docs/edge-logic/supported-directives.md#origin_header_modify>) to manipulate the response header from origin before any other processing of the response.
-This can be very useful if you need to override some header value (such as cache time) from the origin that may affect the CDN servers' behavior.
+We also created a proprietary directive [`origin_header_modify`](</docs/edge-logic/supported-directives.md#origin_header_modify>) to manipulate the response header from the origin prior to processing the response.
+This can be very useful if you need to override a header value (such as cache time) from the origin that may affect the CDN servers' behavior.

 ### The support (and non-support) of `Vary`